freme-project/freme-project.github.io/knowledge-base/freme-for-developers/developers-getting-started.md

 mvn install
 ```

-## Configure .settings.xml file in Maven local repository
+## Configure settings.xml file in Maven local repository

 FREME snapshot artifacts are published in the [ossrh staging repository](https://oss.sonatype.org/content/repositories/snapshots/),
 release artifacts are published in the [Central Repository](https://search.maven.org/).
 You can deploy to these repositories as 'freme-developer' user.
-This can be configured in the .settings.xml file in the local
+This can be configured in the settings.xml file in the local
 repository:

 ```xml